RohanKatyayani/Python/README.md

 ## 🎯 Goal

 To become so good at Python that I can code confidently, fluently, and logically, even if someone wakes me up in the middle of the night!
-This repo documents my daily learning, logic building, and problem-solving journey.
+This repo documents my learning, logic building, and problem-solving journey.

 ---

 ## 📅 Plan

-- ⏱️ **Daily commitment**: At least one Python session every day
+- ⏱️ **commitment**: At least one Python session every few days
 - 📚 **From scratch**: Basics → Data Structures → OOP → Projects → Real-world use
 - 🔁 **Revisions** built-in regularly
 - 📂 Code files + notes organized by day